random-geek/MapEdit/README.md

 - **`replacenode`**: Name of node to fill the area with.
 - **`--p1, --p2`**: Area to fill.
 - **`--invert`**: Fill everything *outside* the given area.
 - **`--blockmode`**: Fill whole mapblocks instead of node regions.
 Only mapblocks fully inside the region (or fully outside, if `--invert` is used) will be filled.
-This option currenly has little effect.
+This option currently has little effect.

 ### `replacenodes`